but4reuse/but4reuse/README.md

-but4reuse
+BUT4Reuse
 =========

-Bottom Up Technologies for Reuse
+Bottom-Up Technologies for Reuse